apigee/streetcarts-tutorial/streetcarts/clients/README.md

 The repository also includes collection and environment files for [Postman support](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/clients/postman).
 You can use included collection and environment files for the [Postman application](https://www.getpostman.com/) to call StreetCarts APIs.

+> Keep in mind that nearly all POST, PUT, and DELETE operations must be performed by a registered user.
+That means that before calling an API that, for example, creates a food cart, you must have first called an API that authenticates a registered user.
+The authentication response includes an OAuth token you can use in subsequent POST, PUT, and DELETE requests.

 ## Using OAuth

 Most POST, PUT, and DELETE operation require an OAuth token.
 If you're using the Postman collection, you get tokens like this: